logo for my-favorite-camping-store.com

 Photo by Jenny Erickson

 Down is used mostly in the highly specialized mountaineering bags where light weight and protection from extreme cold are the most important concerns.
-The high cost of down cost and its difficulty in washing make it impractical for most camping excursions.
+Ultra light sleeping bags tend to be made of down, rather than synthetic, as you would imagine feathers are very lite.
+The high cost of down and its difficulty in washing make it impractical for most camping excursions.

 Down is Exceptionally Warm